"

 6. Avoid Overwhelming the Audience with Visual Noise

-• You want your audience to focus primarily on what you are verbally sharing with slides reinforcing your message.
+• You want your audience to focus primarily on what you are sharing verbally, with slides reinforcing your message.
 To minimize distraction and keep focus:

-• Limit the use of bullet points
+• Limit the use of bullet points.

-• Audiences will read instead of listening to you if you include too much text
+• Audiences will read instead of listening to you if you include too much text.

-• Make sure text and images are readable from a distance
+• Make sure text and images are readable from a distance.

 • A good starting place is 28-point font for non-reference text.